-Ready in under an hour, this summer potluck dish gets its sweet-and-savory flavor from brown sugar, maple syrup, tomato paste, white balsamic vinegar, and snipped fresh sage.
+Ready in under an hour, this July 4th potluck dish gets its sweet-and-savory flavor from brown sugar, maple syrup, and snipped fresh sage.
 Top with fresh cherry and grape tomatoes for a colorful garnish.

 Try this flavorful take on a summer salad that combines Kalamata olives, cherry tomatoes, and crispy baguette pieces.
 It’s ready in less than 30 minutes, tastes great served hot or cold, and will transport easily in a plastic container.

 Mint leaves, feta cheese, and pickled onions flavor these fresh summer blackberries -- toss together for a unique summer salad that makes a great July 4th potluck side dish.

 You don’t need a campfire to put together this summer classic.
 Prep the marshmallow and berry skewers before leaving home, but keep the chocolate and graham crackers in their packages; the dessert will be ready in minutes.